+Qualitative analysis.
 In addition to these quantitative results, the advantage of simulation is that processes within the connector can be made visible.
 The simulated curves show the sum of all effects like a measurement.
 However, they do not allow any conclusions to be drawn about the causes.

 An analysis of the electric and magnetic field distributions is essential for this.
-The illustration below shows the maximum value of the magnitude of the E-field in a time domain simulation.
-The maximum field strength is approx. 20 kV/m.
+The illustration in Figure 8 shows the maximum value of the magnitude of the E-field in a time domain simulation.
+The maximum field strength is approximately 20 kV/m.